For cPanel & WHM 11.44

 |Backup Destination||If you use Standard backups, enter the directory in which you wish to store backups.|

-After you configure backups to your preferred settings, click Save.
+When you have used these options to configure backups to your satisfaction, click Save.

 More about hard links

-Our backup system copies and stores backup files in multiple locations.
+Traditionally, our backup system copies and stores backup files in multiple locations.
 This means that for a period of time, your server has two identical files on the file system.
-Also, when you copy and store a new file, it increases disk input and output (I/O) significantly when you work with large accounts.
-The system uses hard links to fix these issues.
+Furthermore, when you copy and store a new file, it increases disk I/O significantly when you work with large accounts.
+Hard links aim to fix these issues.

 A hard link is similar to a symlink but can make multiple references to a single inode.
-This allows our backup system to point a monthly or weekly backup file to an existing daily backup file, without the need to copy and store two different backup files.
+This allows our backup system to point a monthly or weekly backup file to an existing daily backup file (in accordance with your configuration), without the need to copy and store two different backup files.
 Ultimately, this prevents redundancies and reduces disk I/O.

 Use a mounted file system